ManjunathD620/Connect_MySQL_Database_in_Java/README.md

 2. Java Development Kit (JDK)

-3. To set up the connectivity user should have MySQL Connector to the Java (JAR file) | [Link](https://www.mysql.com/products/connector/)
+3. To set up the connectivity, user should have MySQL Connector to the Java (JAR file) | [Link](https://www.mysql.com/products/connector/)

 # Demo